GE is splitting into three companies - KESQ

 “We are putting our technology expertise, leadership, and global reach to work to better serve our customers,” he added.

+By splitting into three companies it believes it will be able to maximize value without a bygone conglomerate structure.

+“Today is a defining moment for GE, and we are ready,” said Culp.
+“The momentum we have built puts us in a position of strength to take this exciting next step in GE’s transformation and realize the full potential of each of our businesses.”

-Once one of the great conglomerates in history, GE is officially waving goodbye to a massive behemoth that dominated electricity, lighting, aviation, television, radio, music, appliances, finance and health care.
+But in doing so, GE, what was once one the most successful and powerful conglomerates in history, is officially waving goodbye to a massive behemoth that dominated electricity, lighting, aviation, television, radio, music, appliances, finance and health care.

 The-CNN-Wire